 Benvolio, who always seems to play the role of peacekeeper in the play, wisely notes that a "brawl" will be inevitable if they meet up with the Capulets.
 According to Benvolio, violence is always inflamed by the summer's heat.

-We interrupt this program for a brain snack: According to a 2006 Washington Post article, rates of violence increase during periods of hot weather source.
-Looks like Shakespeare was onto something.
+We interrupt this program for a brain snack: rates of violence increase during periods of hot weather source (source).
+Thank goodness for air-conditioning.

 Romeo, the love I bear thee can afford